geopandas/xyzservices/doc/source/registration.md

 ## HERE and HEREv3 (formerly Nokia).

 In order to use HEREv3 layers, you must [register](http://developer.here.com/).
-Once registered, you can create an `apiKey` which you have to pass to `TileProvider`:
+Once registered, you can create an `apiKey` which you have to pass to the `TileProvider`:

 ```py
 # Overriding the attribute will alter the existing object